addyosmani/generator-es6/README.md

 # generator-es6 [![Build Status](https://secure.travis-ci.org/addyosmani/generator-es6.png?branch=master)](https://travis-ci.org/addyosmani/generator-es6)

 An ES6 project generator for [Yeoman](http://yeoman.io).
 Provides tooling for libraries that use the ES6 module transpiler and a compatible folder structure.
+Traceur is optional.

 Note: this project has not yet been released.
 Don't use it!